Format of the Part 3 MRCOG Clinical Assessment.

 To allow for more depth in the assessment of applied clinical knowledge, a circuit may contain ‘linked tasks’, where the second task is connected to the first.
 Candidates will be expected to build on the knowledge acquired in the first task.
 There may also be tasks where candidates are required to undertake a writing task.

-For more information, or if you have any questions, please email the Exam Department or call +44 20 7772 6210.
+For more information, or if you have any questions, please email the Exams Department at firstname.lastname@example.org or call +44 20 7772 6210.